Fibrations by plane quartic curves with a canonical moving singularity: Universal fibrations by rational quartics in characteristic two

 \section{Universal fibrations by rational quartics in characteristic two}

 The function fields in Theorem~\ref{2023_04_10_16:50} give rise to fibrations by rational plane projective quartic curves in characteristic $2$, which we now investigate.
 We start with the second item in the theorem.
-As our ground field we take an algebraically closed field $k$ of characteristic $2$.
-Consider the smooth fivefold
+Let $k$ be an algebraically closed ground field of characteristic $2$.
+Consider the smooth integral fivefold

 inside $\PP^2 \times \AAA^4$.
 The projection morphism